thecmart/manuals/Tutorials/Manual 3 Integrating ChatSDK into the new project.md

 5. Although you need to setup billing, Google give you 200 USD per month for free.
 So you can load 10 million free location messages for free per month.

-6. Go back to Android Studio, Add this line to the `oncreate` method of the AndroidApp:
+6. Go back to Android Studio, Add this line to the `onCreate` method of the AndroidApp:

    ```
     config.googleMaps("YOUR GOOGLE PLACES API KEY");